flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 | VST3       | vst3   | `VST3_PATH`

 **Note:** LV2 must have `$HOME/.lv2` in the LV2_PATH due to the LV2
 specification.
-As for VST3, it's optional and you mileage may vary, but it allow installing VST3 locally in `~/.vst3` and be visible from inside the flatpak sandbox.

-**Note2:** For VST, sometime the variable is `VST_PATH` sometime it's `LXVST_PATH`.
-And older version of the used the directory `lxvst`.
-All plugins in `21.08` now use `vst` with the older name as a fallback.
+**Note 2:** For VST, sometime the variable is `VST_PATH` sometime it's `LXVST_PATH`.
+An older version of the standard used the directory `lxvst` (this is what Ardour 6 uses, as well as Helm).
+All plugins in the `21.08` branch now use `vst` with the older name as a fallback.
+It is encouraged to use it in apps too as it will disappear for `22.08`.

+**Note 3:** As for VST3, it's optional and you mileage may vary, but it allow installing VST3 locally in `~/.vst3` and be visible from inside the flatpak sandbox.

-This is the general case, and application have varying degrees of conformance.
+This is the general case, and applications have varying degrees of adherence to standards.

 Runtime considerations
 ----------------------